Szczytu/LoRa-sx1278-and-Raspberry-Pi-Pico/README.md

   <img src="https://github.com/user-attachments/assets/75ed2be2-8fac-42d3-b6e6-cb7cc21920a3">
 </p>

 Test the operation of the program and the page.
-Hold the temperature sensor in your fingers – observe the operation of the project.
-Try changing the delay times in the programs.
-Edit the HTTP page – index.html file on the server as you see fit.
-Change, for example, the graphs, font sizes, colors, try adding/editing css styles, etc. Change the LoRa frequency – observe the changes in sending and receiving packets.
-If possible, test the range of the system and the SX1278_POW variable and its effect on the range.
-Each change in the files, e.g. page configuration – index.html file should be sent to the pico memory “Upload project to Pico”.
+Hold the temperature sensor in your fingers.

+The project is an example of how to communicate LoRa modules.

+Now all you need to do is add the appropriate modules to your own needs and have an overview, control your own IoT system

  <p align="center">
   <img src="https://github.com/user-attachments/assets/071798a4-f0ec-4138-b64a-b1110a566b1a">